hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Cryptography/Message-Authentication-Codes/CMAC.md

 where `K` is the key, `M` is the message, and `Tlen` is the truncation length of the generated *MAC*, which must be less or equal to `b`, the block size of the underlying algorithm.
 #### `CMAC`
 ---
-Pseudo-code for the `CMAC` function is shown below.
+Pseudo-code for the `CMAC` function is shown below,
 ```
 % `SUBK` derives two keys, `K1` and `K2`, from `K`.
 %     Both derived keys are of size `b`.